umd-mith/taw_workshop/README.md

-Transforming the Afro-Caribbean World: Digital Methods Mini-Site
+Transforming the Afro-Carribean World: Digital Methods Mini-Site
 ================================================

 Created for a workshop held at the Maryland Institute for Technology in the Humanities (MITH), 26-27 March, 2015.